Skip to main content

 Overview

 Probase tracks all charges and credits on each customer’s account using billing line items.
-Your customer’s balance is automatically calculated from these line items.
+These line items are automatically grouped into invoices that you can send to customers so they can view and pay online.

 The billing workflow